tap349/tap349.github.io/_posts/2016-07-08-CSS-recipes.md

 ### global classes (text element is nested in icon div)

-this method allows to have multiline text next to icon since text element is located in icon div (div with icon as background).
+this method allows to have multiline text next to icon: text element is located in icon div (div with icon as background).

 _app/assets/stylesheets/globals/icons.sass_: